 Source: Bulletin Almanac and Yearbook, 1976, p.298, 917.481 B87 1976

-The original portion of the house known as the Wyck Mansion was built beginning in 1690, and it is the oldest structure in Germantown.
-It is located at 6026 Germantown Avenue on the southwest corner of Walnut Lane.
+The original portion of the house known as the Wyck Mansion was built in 1690 and is the oldest structure in Germantown.
+In 1771 it was replaced by the stone structure at the rear of the current house.
 In 1824 William Strickland was hired to remodel the house.
+Wick House is located at 6026 Germantown Avenue on the southwest corner of Walnut Lane.

 He stayed at the Deshler-Morris House at 5442 Germantown Avenue.
 It was built in 1772; Washington lived there in 1793 and 1798.
 It was bought by Samuel Morris in 1834, and remained in that family untill 1948, when it became a National Historic Site.